marikacapraro/HTML/README.md

 # html
-this is a repo for the html crash course by programming with mosh
+this is a repo for the html crash course by programming with mosh done by Marika Capraro